awsdocs/amazon-ecr-user-guide/doc_source/repository-create.md

 1. On the **Repositories** page, choose **Create repository**\.

 1. For **Repository name**, enter a unique name for your repository\.
+The repository name can be specified on its own \(for example `nginx-web-app`\)\.
+Alternatively, it can be prepended with a namespace to group the repository into a category \(for example `project-a/nginx-web-app`\)\.
+**Note**
+The name must start with a letter and can only contain lowercase letters, numbers, hyphens \(\-\), underscores \(\_\), and forward slashes \(/\)\.

 1. For **Tag immutability**, choose the tag mutability setting for the repository\.
-Repositories configured with immutable tags will prevent image tags from being overwritten\.
+Repositories configured with immutable tags prevent image tags from being overwritten\.
 For more information, see [Image tag mutability](image-tag-mutability.md)\.

 1. For **Scan on push**, choose the image scanning setting for the repository\.
-Repositories configured to scan on push will start an image scan whenever an image is pushed, otherwise image scans need to be started manually\.
+Repositories that are configured to scan on push start an image scan whenever an image is pushed\.
+If you want to start an image scan at a different time, you need to manually start the image scans\.
 For more information, see [Image scanning](image-scanning.md)\.

 1. For **KMS encryption**, choose whether to enable encryption of the images in the repository using AWS Key Management Service\.
-By default, when KMS encryption is enabled Amazon ECR uses an AWS managed customer master key \(CMK\) with alias `aws/ecr`, which is created in your account the first time that you create a repository with KMS encryption enabled\.
+By default, when KMS encryption is enabled, Amazon ECR uses an AWS managed customer master key \(CMK\) with the alias `aws/ecr`\.
+This master key is created in your account the first time that you create a repository with KMS encryption enabled\.
 For more information, see [Encryption at rest](encryption-at-rest.md)\.

 1. When KMS encryption is enabled, select **Customer encryption settings \(advanced\)** to choose your own CMK\.
-The CMK must exist in the same Region as the cluster\.
+The CMK must be in the same Region as the cluster\.
 Choose **Create an AWS KMS key** to navigate to the AWS KMS console to create your own key\.

 1. Choose **Create repository**\.

-1. \(Optional\) Select the repository you created and choose **View push commands** to view the steps to push an image to your new repository\.
+1. \(Optional\) Select the repository that you created and choose **View push commands** to view the steps to push an image to your new repository\.

    1. Run the login command that authenticates your Docker client to your registry by pasting the command from the console into a terminal window\.
 This command provides an authorization token that is valid for 12 hours\.